Business rates charges

 Rateable value

-Rateable value is the valuation set against a non-domestic subject and is broadly based on analysis of annual rental values.
-This is set by the Assessor.
+The rateable value is the valuation set against a non-domestic property and is broadly based on analysis of annual rental values.

 The valuation roll is maintained by the Assessor at Grampian Assessor and the rate poundage is set annually by the Scottish Government.